Quaking in Soft Granular Particles with Speed-dependent Friction: Role of Critical Volume Fraction and Inertia: Methodology

 Generally speaking, the dynamics of granular particles under an imposed shear is controlled by the volume fraction $\phi$ and the shear rate $\dot{\gamma}$.
-These granular particles starts to form a network of enduring contacts, as the local volume fraction $\phi$ reaches a critical value $\phi_{\text{c}}$ \cite{Ji2008,Vescovi2016}.
+These granular particles start to form a network of enduring contacts as the volume fraction $\phi$ reaches a critical value $\phi_{\text{c}}$ \cite{Ji2008,Vescovi2016}.
 For infinitely rigid spheres, $\phi_{\text{c}}$ corresponds to the jamming point \cite{Aharonov1999,Song2008}.
-For soft particles, a volume fraction beyond $\phi_{\text{c}}$ is accessible.
-With increased volume fraction, the contacts between the soft particles become progressively persistent and dominate the rheological responses.
-Therefore, the critical volume fraction of soft granular particles represents a regime transition between collisional flows ($\phi<\phi_{\text{c}}$) and elastoplastic deformation ($\phi>\phi_{\text{c}}$); the former exhibits a dominant effect of particle inertia, and the latter is considered quasistatic \cite{Chialvo2012}.
-It is understandable that the granular dynamics governed by CH or SH model would exhibit substantial difference only when $\phi>\phi_{\text{c}}$, such that Eq.~(\ref{eq:stribeck-curve}) becomes meaningful because of the enduring contacts between particles.
+For soft particles, on the other hand, a volume fraction beyond $\phi_{\text{c}}$ is accessible.
+With the increased volume fraction, the deformation at the contacts become progressively persistent and dominate the rheological responses.
+The critical point $\phi_{\text{c}}$ has been used as the reference of transition in comparing the rheology of debris flow samples \cite{Kostynick2022}.
+Specifically, the critical volume fraction of soft granular particles represents a regime transition between collisional flows ($\phi<\phi_{\text{c}}$) and elastoplastic deformation ($\phi>\phi_{\text{c}}$); the former exhibits a dominant effect of particle inertia, and the latter is considered quasistatic \cite{Chialvo2012}.
+It is expected that the granular dynamics governed by the CH or the SH model would exhibit substantial differences only when $\phi>\phi_{\text{c}}$, such that the role of interparticle friction becomes significant because of the enduring overlaps.